VR-25/acc/README.md

 1. Install/upgrade: flash\* the zip or use a front-end app.
 There are two additional ways of upgrading: `acc --upgrade` (online) and `acc --flash` (zip flasher).
 Rebooting after installation/removal is generally unnecessary.
+Manual uninstall before upgrade is unnecessary.

 2. [Optional] run `acc` (wizard).
-That's the only command you need to remember.
+That's the main command to remember.

 3. [Optional] run `acc pause_capacity resume_capacity` (default `75 70`) to set the battery levels at which charging should pause and resume, respectively.

 4. If you come across any issues, refer to the [troubleshooting](#troubleshooting), [tips](#tips) and [FAQ](#frequently-asked-questions-faq) sections below.
-Read as much as you can prior to reporting issues and/or asking questions.
+Read as much as you can, prior to reporting issues and/or asking questions.
 Oftentimes, solutions/answers will be right before your eyes.